Vishal-Krishna-Kumar/Combat-Algo-Game/README.md

 4) Run the game
 python main.py

-Build Windows EXE (Optional)
+🏗 Build Windows EXE (Optional)

-If you want to create a distributable Windows build:

 1) Install PyInstaller
 pip install pyinstaller

-2) Build the game
+2) Build
 pyinstaller --noconfirm --windowed --onedir main.py --add-data "resources;resources"

-The executable will be created at:
+The game will be created at:

 dist/main/main.exe

-If you have additional asset folders such as sounds/, textures/, or sprites/, include them using --add-data.
+If you have folders like sounds/, textures/, or sprites/, include them with --add-data.

-Project Structure (Typical)
+📁 Project Structure
 Combat-Algo-Game/
+│
-  main.py
+├── main.py
-  requirements.txt
+├── requirements.txt
-  resources/
+├── resources/
-    sounds/
+│   ├── sounds/
-    sprites/
+│   ├── sprites/
-    textures/
+│   └── textures/
-  screenshots/
+├── screenshots/

-Technical Notes
+└── ...

+⚙ How It Works
-Raycasting Engine
+Ray-Casting Engine

-The game renders a 3D-like world by casting rays from the player’s viewpoint and calculating wall intersections, similar to classic DOOM and Wolfenstein-3D.
-This approach gives a 3D illusion while remaining highly performant.
+The game renders a 3D-like world by casting rays from the player’s viewpoint and computing wall intersections, similar to DOOM and Wolfenstein-3D.
+This provides high performance with a classic FPS feel.

-Pathfinding & Enemy AI
+Enemy Pathfinding

 Enemies use grid-based shortest-path algorithms (A*) to:

-Navigate around walls and obstacles
+Navigate around walls

 Chase the player intelligently